 In the fundraising context, both companies and investors use models based on cap tables (known as pro forma cap tables) to forecast changes to the company’s economic ownership and voting control as the result of new investments.
 In mergers and acquisitions, buyers and sellers typically build complex spreadsheets, using cap tables as a starting point, to calculate how much and to whom the proceeds of a transaction will flow.

-LTSE Equity is a free, fully-featured cap table management tool that helps startups manage and plan equity.
+LTSE Equity is a fully-featured cap table management tool that helps startups manage and plan equity.
 Try our public demo today.

 Disclaimer: LTSE is neither a law firm nor provides legal advice.
 Before making decisions on matters covered by this post, readers should consult their legal adviser.